 Applied course in mathematics for industrial fields.
-Topics include geometry and basic trigonometry and their applications to industry.
+Topics include fundamentals of algebra, geometry and basic trigonometry and their applications to industry.
 Not intended for student planning to transfer to a four-year college.
-Prerequisites: MATH 092T or higher with a grade of "C" or better or appropriate placement score.
+Prerequisites: MATH 092T or higher with a grade of "C" (2.0) or better or a MATH 098 placement score.

-MATH& 107 Math In Society
+MATH&107 [QS] [NS] 5 credits Math in Society

 A survey in mathematical topics focusing on topics such as growth, finance and statistics that are essential knowledge for an educated citizen.
 Students will build confidence in mathematical reasoning relevant to a wide range of liberal arts and humanities applications.
-Prerequisites: MATH 099 with a grade of "C" (2.0) or better, or a grade of "3" or higher on the Smarter Balanced exam, or appropriate placement score.
+Prerequisites: MATH 099 with a grade of "C" (2.0) or better, or a grade of "3" or higher on the Smarter Balanced exam, "C" (2.0) or better in high school Algebra, Precalculus or Calculus within past three years or appropriate placement score.

-MATH 140 5 credits Precalculus for Business and Social Sciences
+MATH 140 [QS] [NS] 5 credits Precalculus for Business and Social Sciences